fbpx

 Mike Bauer, Roger Dean Chevrolet Stadium

-Prior to his promotion in 2011, Bauer served nearly a year as Assistant GM while also taking on GM duties for the Jupiter Hammerheads.
-He took the Assistant GM position at Roger Dean Chevrolet Stadium after four years as the Executive Director of Palace Baseball for the Class-A Asheville Tourists, located in Asheville, N.C., where he was responsible for overseeing all operations associated with ticket and sponsorship sales, facility management, marketing and media relations, food and beverage, merchandising and guest services.
-While with the Tourists, Bauer engineered three of the most profitable seasons in the organization's history, including setting attendance records in 2006 and 2008, as well as implementing numerous ballpark improvements and nationally-recognized marketing endeavors.
-Under his direction the Tourists achieved both their first radio and television broadcasts, hosted the first concert in stadium history and successfully completed a $2,000,000 renovation to historic McCormick Field.
+Prior to Bauer's move back to Florida, he spent four years as the Executive Director of Palace Baseball for the Class-A Asheville Tourists in Asheville, North Carolina.
+With the then Colorado Rockies affiliate, he was responsible for overseeing all operations associated with ticket and sponsorship sales, facility management, marketing and media relations, food and beverage, merchandising, and guest services.
+The Tourists experienced three of their most profitable seasons in franchise history during Bauer's four-year stint, including setting attendance records in 2006 and 2008.
+The Ashville organization also achieved many firsts under Bauer including national recognition on marketing campaigns, their first radio and TV broadcast, first live concert in stadium history, and many others.
+All of these came alongside numerous ballpark enhancements and a $2,000,000 renovation project to the historic McCormick Field.

-Bauer spent nearly six years with the Tampa Bay Lightning and St. Pete Times Forum (Now Amelie Arena) before his stint in Asheville, moving up from Suite Services Manager in 2000 to Guest Services Manager to ultimately Front of House Manager in 2003.
-As director, Bauer managed a staff of nearly 500 while providing guest services for such notable events as the Stanley Cup Finals, the NCAA Men's Basketball Tournament and concerts by acts including U2, Paul McCartney and the Rolling Stones.
+Before joining the baseball industry, Bauer began his professional journey in 2000 with the Tampa Bay Lightning and the St. Pete Times Forum (now Amelie Arena).
+Beginning as a Suite Services Manager, Bauer moved up through the organization to Guest Services Manager and ultimately Front of House Manager in 2003.
+In his final role with the Lightning, Bauer managed a staff of nearly 500 while providing guest services for events such as the Stanley Cup Finals, NCAA Men's Basketball Tournament, and countless concerts including U2, Paul McCartney, and the Rolling Stones to name a few.

-A proud two-time graduate of the University of Florida, Bauer earned a Bachelor of Arts in Management with a Minor in Mass Communications in 1998 and later acquired a Master of Exercise and Sports Sciences degree in 2000.
-He and his wife Stacy have two young boys, Luke and Chase, and reside in Jupiter.
+The proud University of Florida graduate earned a Bachelor of Arts in Management with a Minor in Mass Communications in 1998 and later achieved a Master of Exercise and Sports Science degree.
+He and his wife of 21 years have two boys, Luke and Chase, while residing in Jupiter.